 University Park is a decidedly white-collar city, with fully 98.09% of the workforce employed in white-collar jobs, well above the national average.
 Overall, University Park is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in University Park who work in management occupations (25.78%), sales jobs (12.89%), and business and financial occupations (11.53%).

 Also of interest is that University Park has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in University Park telecommute to their jobs.
-Overall, about 12.28% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.28% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to University Park, you'll likely find that many of your neighbors like to as well.
 University Park is one of the more educated communities in America, with a full 87.80% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in University Park in 2018 was $99,649, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $398,596 for a family of four.

 University Park is a somewhat ethnically-diverse city.
 The people who call University Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of University Park residents report their race to be White, followed by Asian.
 Important ancestries of people in University Park include English, German, Irish, Italian, and Scottish.